psi-im/plugins/README.md

-# Psi IM plugins
+# Officially supported Psi plugins

 ## Description

-This repository contains all Psi IM plugins which developers prefer to maintain them together with upstream.
+This repository contains all Psi plugins which their developers prefer to maintain them together with upstream.

 * generic/	- plugins for all platforms (Linux, Windows, macOS, *BSD, Haiku, etc.)
 * unix/		- plugins for unix-based systems (Linux, *BSD)